 I was sick of losing my keys in my own house, so, I decided to make a key holder for my wall.
-This DIY wall mounted key holder was so simple to make.
+This DIY wooden key holder was so simple to make.

 And even though I used my Cricut Machine for the singles, it would be really easy to do this using traditional stencils.
 This was 1 of the easiest DIY projects I have done in a while.

-This key holder idea is a great way to hold your keys, wether its a key leash, lanyard or even a regular ole key ring.
-Its even good for hanging the dog leash.
+This key holder idea is a great way to hold your keys, whether it's a key leash, lanyard, or even a regular ole key ring.
+It's even good for hanging the dog leash.
+Just hang it by the front door, I used command strips that I got from Home Depot.

 How To Make A Key Holder For The Wall